 But the number one tourist destination is the Peace Memorial Park, which is located at the epicentre of the explosion and commemorates the victims of the world’s first nuclear attack.
 It’s here that the true extent of tragedy wreaked by the bomb becomes heartbreakingly clear and, while sombre, visiting feels like a crucial history lesson.

-The park itself is beautiful, with cherry blossoms and formal gardens, and there are several different sites.
+The park itself is beautiful, with cherry blossoms and formal gardens.
 There’s a museum, where you can learn about the effect of the bomb and explore the issue of world peace; the Atom Bomb Dome, which is the ruins of a building at the centre of the blast and the only structure that was left standing; and the Memorial Cenotaph.

 8. Mount Fuji